matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/8 Risk Management.md

 Risk is characterised by two factors:

 * Risk **likelihood**
-  * ‘The probability of the risk occurrence’ (greater than zero and less than 1)
+  * ‘The probability of the risk occurrence’ (greater than zero & less than 1)
 * Risk **impact**
   * ‘The consequences of this occurrence’ – the harm